Crozats and Crozat Treatment, Bakersfield CA

 A Crozat appliance is a removable orthodontic apparatus developed by George Crozat in the early 1900s.
 It was initially made entirely of precious metals, but as the field of metallurgy progressed, less expensive and more easily obtained metals could be used.
 This was a major selling point in comparison to fixed appliances and braces, which could only be made with precious metals at the time.
 This wasn’t an issue in the US, but the use of precious metals in dentistry was banned in Nazi Germany, and German orthodontists were forced to make do with materials on hand.
 In short, they couldn’t make braces, but they could make a Crozat.
 As a result, from 1925-1965, almost all orthodontic treatment in Europe was done with removable appliances, while in the US, treatment was done almost exclusively with fixed appliances (fully banded teeth).

 Other factors in mid-century American orthodontics put removable appliances on the sidelines.
 First, the treatment philosophy of Edward Angle, who emphasized precise positioning of each tooth with fixed appliances was very popular in the US.
 These movements were not possible with removable appliances, and for the most part, still aren’t.
-Second, socialized healthcare developed a lot more quickly in Europe, which placed the emphasis on limited orthodontic treatment for large numbers of people, often delivered by general practitioners rather than orthodontic specialists.
+Second, socialized healthcare developed a lot more quickly in Europe, emphasizing limited orthodontic treatment for large numbers of people, often delivered by general practitioners rather than orthodontic specialists.

 In the mid 1960’s, orthodontic treatment in America was done primarily with fully banded